 Whether it is your child’s very first day at Oac, or they are returning from the holiday season, having a plan and routine ahead of their first day is important to ensure a smooth transition for both you and your child.
 Anna McCauley is our Head of Health at Oac and she shares her advice on how to effectively prepare for that first day!

-Talk with your child’s Educator and Campus Director about your child’s home routine across a typical day including their preferences and favourite activities, sleep schedule and any specific needs that they might have.
+Talk with your child’s Educator and Campus Director about your child’s home routine across a typical day.
+Include their preferences and favourite activities, sleep schedule and any specific needs that they might have.

 If your child has a developmental condition or delay, you are welcome to bring a “one-page profile” of their interests and any tips on how our team are best to interact with your child to ensure they feel happy and safe.